fegonzalez7/rob_unal_clase4/README.md

 Just in case check the [previous class](https://github.com/fegonzalez7/rob_unal_clase3).

-Because Matlab is so **freaking useless**,, the dynamixel_workbench packages are not added by default.
+Because Matlab is so **freaking useless**, the dynamixel_workbench packages are not added by default.
 So we have to created them as custom messages.

 We need to create a isolated *workspace* with these messages.
 ```shell